 What sort of families does Family Friends work with?

 Many families face issues such as poverty, inadequate housing, poor health, social isolation, depression or challenges around refugee/asylum seeker/new immigrant status.
 Over 40% have a family member with a disability.
 Children may be affected by social exclusions, behavioural problems or lack of a positive adult role model.
 Often our families have become isolated from extended family and friends and need support to reconnect or find new resources.

 Studies have shown the effects of the lockdown on families include deteriorating mental health and wellbeing, increased stress, lack of structure, wariness of going outside and into the community, that many have embraced isolation while children have fallen behind academically.

 What time commitment does Family Friends ask of volunteers?

-- Before being matched to a family, volunteers are all required to attend an interview and complete a 14-hour training course.
+- Before being matched to a family, volunteers are all required to attend an interview and complete two days of training.

 - Once volunteers are introduced, it is their responsibility to contact the office weekly to give feedback and receive supervision.
 This can be by email, phone or face-to-face.